Change language: Español

 Wyoming is a state of rugged mountains, sprawling plains, and breathtaking natural wonders.
-It is also a vast state, with over 95,000 square miles to explore and enjoy.
+It is also a vast state, whether you're driving through Casper, Cheyenne, or Gillette, there are over 95,000 square miles to explore and enjoy.
 These days, the vast majority of people use a car to get them around, and with more cars come more car crashes.

 In 2020 alone, Wyoming roads saw a total of 13,171 motor vehicle accidents, according to the Wyoming Department of Transportation.
 2,256 of these wrecks resulted in more than 3,000 injuries and 127 fatalities.
 In the least populous state in the nation, these numbers are concerning.